sap-linuxlab/community.sles-for-sap/roles/hana_install/README.md

 The role performs the following tasks:

+* Unpacks the HANA installation SAR file
-* Installs HANA and additional components as required
+* Installs HANA

 ## Idempotency